matt9mg/c5-profiler/README.md

 There are 2 ways to install this package

 ##### Copy and Paste
-Please download the repo and copy and paste the package into the packages directory.
+Please download the repo and copy and paste just the package folder `mt_profiler` into the packages directory.

 ##### Composer
 You can use composer to get the latest version and keep upto date